 On January 13, 2016, the IASB issued IFRS 16, Leases ("IFRS 16") which will replace IAS 17 Leases.
-The Company will be required to adopt IFRS 16 in its Consolidated Financial Statements for the annual period beginning on January 1, 2019.
+The Company is required to adopt IFRS 16 in its Consolidated Financial Statements for the annual period beginning on January 1, 2019.
 The new standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.

-The company will adopt the standard for the annual period beginning on January 1, 2019 and has selected the modified retrospective transition approach.
+The company has adopted the standard for the annual period beginning on January 1, 2019 and has selected the modified retrospective transition approach.
 The company has also elected to apply the practical expedient to not reassess whether a contract is, or contains, a lease under IAS 17 or IFRIC 4.

-Upon transition, the company will recognize the lease liability at the present value of the remaining lease payments discounted using the company's incremental borrowing rate of 10% upon adoption of the new standard.
-The company will measure the ROU assets equal to the lease liability, adjusted by the amount of any prepaid payments recognized in the December 31, 2018 consolidated financial statements.
-As a result, the company will recognize additional ROU assets and lease liabilities of approximately \$356K, subject to finalization of reviews, as of January 1, 2019.
+The company has recognized the lease liability at the present value of the remaining lease payments discounted using the company's incremental borrowing rate of 10% upon adoption of the new standard.
+The company measures the ROU assets equal to the lease liability, adjusted by the amount of any prepaid payments recognized in the December 31, 2018 consolidated financial statements.

-Notes to the Consolidated Financial Statements For the six months ended June 30, 2019 and 2018 (Unaudited) (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the nine months ended September 30, 2019 and 2018 (Unaudited) (Expressed in Canadian dollars)